 Nothing beats the precision and convenience of a full-sized mouse.
-Sure, touchpads are “good enough” when you’re using your laptop on the go (although just barely), but let’s be honest: They’re not pleasant to use for an extended length of time.
-Let’s not even talk about Lenovo’s little red dot “trackpoint” thing.
+Sure, touchpads are “good enough” when you’re using your laptop on the go, but let’s be honest: They’re not pleasant to use for an extended length of time.
 When you’re spending hours on a laptop, you’re going to wish you had a proper mouse for the job — even better if it’s wireless, as you can just toss it into your bag and take it with you when you’re out and about.
 The good news is that you don’t have to spend much to upgrade your work setup with one of these handy little peripherals, and we’ve got all of this month’s best wireless mouse deals right here.

 Need some more gear for your work setup?
-Check out these home office deals, wireless keyboard deals, headphone deals, and laptop deals for even more savings.
+Be sure to check out these home office deals, wireless keyboard deals, headphone deals, and laptop deals for even more savings.
 You can outfit your entire office or on-the-go lineup if you shop the right deals.

 With this mouse, you get eleven programmable buttons, a customizable scroll wheel resistance, Razer Chroma RGB, 110 hours of battery life on a single charge, Razer Focus+ 20K optical sensor technology, and HyperSpeed wireless.
 It’s perfect for gaming, media editing, graphic arts, and a whole lot more.

 The best wireless mice have evolved in a lot of ways and have caught up with wired counterparts.
 This means going cordless these days no longer entails compromising precision or restriction in reliability and responsiveness.
 And while all mice are simple, not all of them are created equal.
 That’s why it’s important to choose a mouse that will deliver the most comfort and flexibility depending on your needs, especially since it’s one of the most hands-on aspects of a computer.